sonic-pi-net/sonic-pi/etc/doc/tutorial/A.15-performance.md

 press `alt` and `r` at the same time which is much faster and keeps your fingers at the keyboard ready for the next edit.
-You can find out the shortcuts for the main buttons at the top by hovering the mouse over.
+You can find out the shortcuts for the main buttons at the top by hovering the mouse over them.
 See section 10.2 of the built-in tutorial for the full list of shortcuts.

 When performing, one fun thing to do is to add a bit of flair with your arm motion when hitting shortcuts.
-For example, its often good to communicate to the audience when you're about to make a change - so embellish your movement when hitting `alt-r`just like a guitarist would do when hitting a big power chord.
+For example, it's often good to communicate to the audience when you're about to make a change - so embellish your movement when hitting `alt-r` just like a guitarist would do when hitting a big power chord.

 ## 2. Manually Layer your Sounds